Recurrent events

 nameStrata = "strata", nameStatus = "status")

 Each subject has as many rows in the new data frame as the number of their recurrent risk periods plus one for the terminal event.
 The data frame follows the counting process formulation with the risk intervals delimited by start and stop variables.
-The strata variable denotes if the type of event, 1 if recurrent or 2 terminal.
+The strata variable denotes the type of event, 1 if recurrent, or 2 terminal.
 The status equals 1 if the subject had an event and 0 otherwise.
-As shown below and in Figure 3, the subject 1 experienced seven recurrent events during the follow up; the eighth recurrent event was censored by the terminal event.
+As shown below and in Figure 3, subject 1 experienced seven recurrent events during the follow-up; the terminal event censored the eighth recurrent event.

 cox_data[cox_data$id == 1, c("id", "tstart", "tstop", "status", "strata")]